LONGSTOCK PARK WATER GARDEN: 2 HOUR VISIT.

 Longstock Park Water Garden is a great place to visit whether you’re a keen gardener, seasoned horticulturist or you’re visiting Hampshire and want to explore this hidden gem.

 Once a private garden for the founder of the John Lewis Partnership, it has been pristeenly maintained and hosts a world class selection of Horticulture.
-At Longstock Park you will also find a farm shop and café selling local and regional produce (café offering a limited offer at present).
+At Longstock Park you will also find a farm shop and café selling local and regional produce.

 - Adult and child tickets £10 per person.